fisram/flashcards/README.md

 * **🗑️ Delete Functionality:** Remove cards with a confirmation dialog via the X button on each card.
 * **🌗 Adaptive Theme:** Automatically switches between Light (Latte) and Dark (Macchiato) modes based on system settings using the Catppuccin color palette.
 * **💾 Persistent Storage:** All decks and cards are saved locally on the device using `SharedPreferences`.
-* **📐 Responsive Design:** Cards feature auto-sizing text to handle long questions or answers without breaking the UI.
+* **📐 Responsive Design:** Cards feature auto-sizing text to handle long strings without breaking the UI.

 ## 🏗️ App Architecture